 Wheathampstead Dementia Wellbeing Group: Coffee morning Mead Hall every first and third Wednesday 10:30 – 12:00.

 Food Bank: Hilldyke Community Centre every Thursday 12:30 – 14:30 for anyone in need.

 Intergenerational Project: an opportunity for senior members of our community to exchange experiences and enjoy hospitality in our local schools.
 Visits are advertised a month in advance.

-Visiting: We shall be restarting this service for new referrals in 2020.
+Visiting: We shall be restarting this service when we can.
 We aim to provide anyone who feels they need the support of a friend with a visitor who can help when times are difficult.